hackclub/hackclub/workshops/collaborative_sketch/README.md

 ## Part IV: Publishing and Sharing

-Make sure your files are all saved, then run the familiar git commands.
+Make sure you're logged into your Repl.it account and press **Run** with the most recent code.

 Share your URL to the [`#shipit`](https://hackclub.slack.com/messages/shipit/) channel on Slack, so that everyone can collaborate together!